 That was the slogan for this season at ASU.

-With one game remaining on the schedule, I have a follow- up question.
+With one game remaining on the schedule, I have a follow-

 It’s time for what?